dadoonet/dadoonet.github.io/source/_posts/2016-07-28-creating-an-ingest-plugin-for-elasticsearch.markdown

 This test basically sends a JSON document `{"foo":"bar"}` to the simulate pipeline method and check that we get back the same content as we did not transform yet anything.

-Note that this test might fail with elasticsearch 5.0.0-alpha5 because of [this bug](https://github.com/elastic/elasticsearch/pull/19650).
-This is by the way why I love the Randomized Testing framework! :)
+Note that this test was failling with elasticsearch 5.0.0-alpha5 because of [this bug](https://github.com/elastic/elasticsearch/pull/19650) I found thanks to the Randomized Testing framework! :) As we moved our tests to REST tests, it won't fail anymore.

 ## Implement the logic